Helsinki-NLP/lm-vs-mt/README.md

-# Two Stacks Are Better Than One: A Comparison of Language Modeling and Translation as Multilingual Pretraining Objectives
+# [EMNLP 2024] A Comparison of Language Modeling and Translation as Multilingual Pretraining Objectives

 ## Overview
-This repository contains the code and data for the paper "Two Stacks Are Better Than One: A Comparison of Language Modeling and Translation as Multilingual Pretraining Objectives".
+This repository contains the code and data for the paper "A Comparison of Language Modeling and Translation as Multilingual Pretraining Objectives".
 The paper investigates the impact of different pretraining objectives on multilingual language models and compares their performance on various downstream tasks.

 ## Abstract
 Pretrained language models (PLMs) have shown impressive performance and garnered significant attention in the NLP community.
 This paper compares multilingual pretraining objectives under controlled conditions, focusing on two main observations: (1) the architecture dictates the optimal pretraining objective, and (2) multilingual translation can be a highly effective pretraining objective.